iconify/website/docs/api/cdn.md

 First, you need to create multiple origin servers in various parts of the world.

 All servers need to be configured to serve exactly the same data for exactly the same host name.
-So you need to configure multiple identical servers.
+You need to configure multiple identical servers.
 There are plenty of tools that can automate this process; however, they are not part of this tutorial.

 For tutorial on how to set up hosting for Iconify API, see [hosting tutorial](./hosting.md).